Non-Negotiables in Dating: Setting Your Relationship Boundaries

 Defining Non-Negotiables

 Non-negotiables are the core values, beliefs, or characteristics that are fundamental to your sense of self and your vision of a healthy relationship.
-These are the aspects of a partner or relationship dynamic that you cannot compromise on without compromising your own happiness or well-being.
+These are the aspects of a partner or relationship dynamic that you cannot compromise on without compromising your own sense of self, happiness, or well-being.
 They serve as guideposts that help you navigate the complexities of dating with clarity and intention.

 Discerning Your Non-Negotiables